-You are not alone.
-According to the official report, in 2018 3 million people traveled to Azerbaijan as a tourist in 2018.
+You are not alone!
+According to the official report, 3 million people traveled to Azerbaijan as a tourist in 2018.
 This number is increasing each year since the government is rapidly investing in tourism and easing travel from approved countries.
-Now eVisas can be obtained for the majority of countries and are received within 3 hours to 3 days online from applying.
+Now eVisas can be obtained from many countries and are received within 3 hours to 3 days online from applying.
 Read how to apply for an e-visa article for more information.
 Tourists are finding Baku and Azerbaijan to be a welcoming place.
 Actually, recently a new division of the Baku police was added strictly to help foreigners.
 Visitors feeling safe is taken very serious here.

 If you visit U.S. Passports & International Travel and check the safety and security map, Azerbaijan is categorized as the same level as most other European countries such as Germany, Italy, France, and Spain.
 On top of that, you will notice bars filling in the color- this indicates that the areas of any concern for conflict is in a very specific part of the country.
 This is referring to the land conflict with Armenia in the western part of the country (mentioned above), where again you will not accidentally find yourself!

 Why is this included on the list of why Azerbaijan is safe?
 To be honest, your writers debated this one.
 But we wanted to underline that Azerbaijan is considered to be the most secular country in the Muslim world.
 What does this mean and how does it relate to safety?
 We want visitors to know there is no kind of enforcement of religious practices that would take choice of dress away or in turn cause judgement if not conforming.
 To consider that Azerbaijan was at one point part of Persia, and that present-day Iran (their southern neighbor) has a legal requirement for women to wear scarves, it is worth mentioning the contrast here.
 Women have the same rights as men- people are free to wear whatever they want and alcoholic drinks are part of traditional ceremonies and daily life.
 There is at times some subtle conservatism relating to gender roles, but these are more slowly revealed for someone living here and it doesn’t affect experiences for tourists.
-As Azerbaijan was part of USSR for a long time, practicing religion was limited due to oppression.
+As Azerbaijan was part of USSR for a long time, practicing religion was limited due to socialism’s oppression of religion.
 Eventually, people became less religious compared to other near-by Muslim-majority countries.
 Most people in Azerbaijan are culturally-religious.

 Most importantly, have FUN and take lots of pictures!